taniarascia/taniarascia.com/content/posts/2020-04-13-writing-an-emulator-in-javascript-chip8.md

 ### Screen

 The screen has a resolution of 64 pixels wide by 32 pixels tall.
 So as far as the CPU and interface is concerned, its a 64x32 grid of bits that are either on or off.
 To set up an empty screen, I can just make a 3D array of zeroes to represent all pixels being off.
-A [frame buffer](https://en.wikipedia.org/wiki/Framebuffer) is a portion of memory containing a bitmapped image that will be sent to a display.
+A [frame buffer](https://en.wikipedia.org/wiki/Framebuffer) is a portion of memory containing a bitmapped image that will be rendered to a display.

 <div class="filename">MockCpuInterface.js</div>